-Question 3.11 Avoidance of double counting, issuance and claiming a) ICR use sustainable development criteria.
+Question 3.11 Avoidance of double counting, issuance and claiming

-Does the programme use sustainable development criteria?
-(Paragraph 2.10) ⊠ YES Does the Programme provide information on how it addresses double counting, issuance ⊠ YES and claiming in the context of evolving national and international regimes for carbon markets and emissions trading?
+Does the programme use sustainable development criteria? ( Paragraph 2.10 ) Does the Programme provide information on how it addresses double counting, issuance and ⊠ YES claiming in the context of evolving national and international regimes for carbon markets and emissions trading?
 (Paragraph 2.11)